Personalized, EffectiveLegal Representation

 Consider that the plaintiff in Gomez, and its predecessor in interest, were sophisticated parties –a mortgage lender and servicer — and imagine how many individuals and small businesses, who do not have law firms on retainer, make errors or omissions in their transactions, leading to increased fees (such as through costly appeals), costs, and delays.
 While a defendant cannot avoid liability due to typographical error as to a name in a contract or promissory note, such errors can lead to increased costs, delays, and stress.
 Hiring competent legal counsel to handle a transaction at the inception is as important as securing competent litigation counsel after problems arise.

 Once in litigation, it is important to retain legal counsel who is well-versed in the statutes applicable to your case, case law and other legal developments, and who is prepared to, and capable of, properly and effectively arguing your position before the trial court in order to avoid unnecessary expenses, including the costly process of an appeal.
 Jeffrey Law, PA, stands ready to assist.
-Contact us at: [email protected] or 305.222.7921, to schedule a consultation.
+Contact us at: [email protected] or 305-703-0702, to schedule a consultation.

-Robert Stone Jeffrey, Esq., is an attorney admitted to the Florida Bar in 2010, the United States District Court for the Middle District of Florida, the United States District Court for the Southern District of Florida, and the Supreme Court of the United States.
+Robert Stone Jeffrey, Esq., is a family law attorney admitted to the Florida Bar in 2010, the United States District Court for the Middle District of Florida, the United States District Court for the Southern District of Florida, and the Supreme Court of the United States.
 Mr. Jeffrey has experience handling complex and high asset family law disputes, and has authored chapters in various publications relating to Florida family law.
 Mr. Jeffrey is currently a member of the Family Law Section of the Florida Bar Rules and Forms Committee.
 More information about Mr. Jeffrey, and Jeffrey Law, PA, can be found at www.rsjlegal.com.
 Mr. Jeffrey has been awarded an AV Rating by Martindale-Hubbell (2017 – 2019), as “Peer Rated For Highest Level of Professional Excellence.”
 Robert was awarded a 10/10 rating by Avvo.com, and various client reviews can be accessed through that platform.
 See https://www.avvo.com/attorneys/33134-fl-robert-jeffrey-3341362.html.

 This Website is made available for educational purposes only, and is only intended to give you general information and a general understanding of the law, not to provide specific legal advice, or any legal advice whatsoever.
 By using this Website and reading this Blog you understand and agree that there is no attorney-client relationship between you and the Blog and/or Website publisher.
 By using this Website and reading this blog you understand and agree that any statements on the Blog are solely opinions of the author(s).
 This Website and/or Blog should not and cannot be used as a substitute for competent legal advice from an attorney licensed in your state or jurisdiction.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.